jacobmix/moonlight-chrome/documentation.md

 ## Method 2:

-Download `Source code (zip)` Extract it, and move the contents somewhere you’ll remember, and not move around.
+Download the latest `Source code (zip)` from [realeses](https://github.com/moonlight-stream/moonlight-chrome/releases).
+Extract it, and move the contents somewhere you’ll remember, and not move around.
 (Something like `C:\Unpacked Chrome Extensions\Moonlight-chrome` for example)

 Go to `chrome://extensions/` Make sure `Developer Mode` is on, and click `Load unpacked extension...`